nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 # Dataset Importation

-Zero provides comprehensive support for various custom dataset formats.
-Additionally, some Kompress Algorithms can execute without requiring any custom datasets.
+Nyuntam provides comprehensive support for various custom dataset formats.
+Additionally, some algorithms can execute without requiring any custom datasets.

 ## Dataset Preparation Guidelines

 ### Image Classification
-For image classification tasks, Zero is compatible with the standard ImageNet dataset format.
+For image classification tasks, nyuntam is compatible with the standard ImageNet dataset format.
 This format necessitates organizing images into folders representing respective categories, with validation splits already performed.
 The prescribed structure is as follows:

 ```shell
 ImageNetDataset/